nih-cfde/organization/infrastructure/OffboardingWorkflow.md

 ### Groups.io space removal

  If 'Removed from Groups.io?' is unchecked:
-  - Copy their email from column J of the [Onboarding Responses form](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing)
+  - Copy their email from column I of the [Onboarding Responses form](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing)
    - Go to https://cfde.groups.io/g/General/members
   - Paste thier email into the 'search' box
   - Check the box on the left side of their name and click the 'Actions' button